What to expect from Microsoft Viva Learning

 Engage Squared is a strategic partner to Microsoft, supporting customers adopting the new employee experience with Viva.
 We are the Microsoft 2021 Partner of the Year with gold status across 7 capability areas.
 As one of a few Microsoft preferred partners to deliver all four modules of Viva, we can help accelerate a learning culture whilst leveraging your existing learning investments.

-If you want to find out more about Viva Learning and how it can help make learning a natural part of the day and support the ongoing skilling for your employees, please get in touch.
+If you want to find out more about Viva Learning and how it can help make learning a natural part of the day and support the ongoing skilling for your employees, please take a look at our quick-start offer here.

 We are also excited to announce our sales offerings aligned to Viva Learning in the coming weeks.
 These will be available on App Source and we will announce when these are live via our LinkedIn page.